 When dogs chew marrow bones vigorously, the bones can get stuck on their lower jaws.
 This can easily break your dog’s tooth.
-Additionally, dogs can choke on bones or ingest them, so make sure you monitor your dog when chewing.
+Dogs can also choke on bones or ingest them.

 Raw or Cooked Marrow Bones: Which option is better?

 Raw marrow bones are always a better choice over cooked options.

 Cooking marrow bones dehydrates them, making them more likely to splinter or break easily.

 Splintered bones are more likely to puncture your pup’s intestinal organs and lead to nasty and life-threatening complications.